-If short rotation forest plantations have thus far been established at latitudes where the climate is warmer, then over the last decades the idea has begun to gain popularity in Estonia and elsewhere along the Baltic Sea.
+If short rotation forest plantations have thus far been established at latitudes where the climate is warmer, then over the last decade the idea has begun to gain popularity in Estonia and elsewhere along the Baltic Sea.

 The translation of this article from Estonian Public Broadcasting science news portal Novaator was funded by the European Regional Development Fund through Estonian Research Council